caktux/pytrader/README.md

 # Goxtool

-Goxtool is a trading client for the MtGox Bitcon currency exchange.
+Goxtool is a trading client for the MtGox Bitcoin currency exchange.
 It is designed to work in the Linux console (it has a curses user interface).
 It can display live streaming market data and you can buy and sell with keyboard commands.